Marginal artery of the colon: Removal of the inferior mesenteric artery

 Along with branches of the internal iliac arteries, it is usually sufficiently large to supply the oxygenated blood to the large intestine.
 This means that the inferior mesenteric artery does not have to be re-implanted (re-attached) into the repaired abdominal aorta in abdominal aortic aneurysm repair.

 Arc of Riolan

 The Arc of Riolan (Riolan's arcade, Arch of Riolan, Haller's anastomosis), also known as the meandering mesenteric artery, is another vascular arcade present in the colonic mesentery that connect the proximal middle colic artery with a branch of the left colic artery.
 This artery is found low in the mesentery, near the root.
 In the setting of chronic ischemic colitis, both the marginal artery and the meandering mesenteric artery may be enlarged significantly, and may provide significant blood flow to the ischemic colonic segment.

 History

 The marginal artery is also known as the marginal artery of Drummond.
+It was named after Sir David Drummond (1852-1932), an Anglo-Irish physician.